-A defined benefit plan TPA is a company that is hired by the plan sponsor (usually the company establishing the retirement account) to run many of the administrative tasks associated with managing the plan.
+The TPA is normally hired by the plan sponsor (usually the company establishing the retirement account).
+There are many tasks associated with managing a retirement plan.

 These tasks often include:

 - completing non-discrimination testing as required;